Cortes Island (Northern Gulf Islands)

 A note of warning – the trail guide estimated 70 minutes for this loop hike, but it took Trish and I three hours to get from our parked van to the summit and back to the van!

 By the end of the hike we were ravenous and drove to the nearest picnic site we knew of, Squirrel Cove.
 First priority, get the coffee on!
 Second, get to the washroom.
 After a lunch of cheese and crackers and fruit, we were feeling quite human again.
 Squirrel Cove is an interesting little cove with a small diner, private camping, an artists’ co-op store, a general store, government dock and marina.
 Also very grungy showers and laundry facilities.
+Thanks to our partners, you can find online to suit every preference and budget, from budget to top-of-the-range super stylish models.

 I highly recommend a stop at the Cortes Island Museum.
 The young lady in charge was born and raised on the island, and could answer every question we asked, gave tips and suggestions, and was a pleasure to talk to.
 Being a bit of a history buff, I found the exhibits fascinating.
 My knowledge of early island life is very limited, and the exhibits brought the viewer into the picture in a very personal way.
 I would allow at least 30 minutes to go through the museum and walk around the beautiful heritage garden.
 There’s a link here… https://cortesmuseum.com/.